January 2026 Update

 First solo show on Artforum’s must see list, Chicago, 2021

-First solo show reviewed by art critic Michel Ségard in New Art Examiner, March 2021
+First solo show reviewed by art critic Michel Ségard in New Art Examiner (Chicago), March 2021 Issue.

 NBC New Center Maine features, 2/16/21 and 2/23/21